pa5aribu/uiplease/README.md

 # uiplease

-Learn how to code UI animation in CSS and JavaScript.
+UIPlease is a site that teaches how to build creative UI animations on the web.
+The site will be exploring number of techniques and trick to achieve particular effect.